We say sin separates us from God…but does it?

 The line was a simple one, but it twisted my heart in an uncomfortable direction.
 It was the line,

 A simple enough line.
-Anyone who has encountered a Christian evangelist in western civilization has heard the idea that we have been separated from God by our sin, and that no amount of church-going, good-doing, or well-meaning can cross the gap between us.
+Anyone who has encountered a Christian evangelist in western civilization has heard the idea that our sin separates us from God, and that no amount of church-going, good-doing, or well-meaning can cross the gap between us.

 For that, we need a savior.